QuixThe2nd/Stretchyfile/README.md

 ## Troubleshooting

 I have extensively tested this for my use-cases, but it is impossible for me to have caught every edge case.
 If your Stretchyfile isn't being transpiled properly, you can add a `-V` argument to the end to see what the transpiler is doing step-by-step to hopefully troubleshoot your issue.
+You can also optionally set `-V comment` to insert logs as comments in the Caddyfile instead of printing.